picknscroll/picknscroll.github.io/_posts/2017-06-15-The-NBA-Evolution.md

 date: 2017-06-15
 share: true
 ---
-The NBA is in the midst of a revolution, one that is most obviously seen on offensive side of the ball.
-When it comes to scoring,
+NBA games produce a proliferation of statistics.
+Check any box score on basketball-reference.com and you'll see no less than 4 tables with numbers detailing all aspects of the game.

-However, this revolution does come with a trade-off.
-Teams typically increase versatility by downsizing.
-Take the Boston Celtics for example, who's struggles rebounding the basketball are well-known.
-But when it comes to rebounding, how important exactly is rebounding?
-And how has this importance changed over the years?
+These numbers represent a gold-mine for an analytical nerd such as myself, but it's too easy to get caught up in individual numbers while ignoring the bigger picture.
+In this post, I want to examine which basketball statistics contribute the most to winning basketball, and how these contributions have changed over the years.

 ## The Data

-I used basketball-reference to scrape every box score from the 2016-2017 regular season.
-For each game, I recorded which team "won" each statistical category, as well as which team ended up winning the game.
+I scraped every basketball-reference box score from the 2016-2017 regular season, and for each game, I recorded which team "won" various statistical categories, as well as which team ended up winning the game.

 For example, the first game of the season, between the Cavaliers and the Knicks produced the following vector: